Site icon Tinybeans

 Rooms start at about $186 a night for a 1-bedroom.
 Compare that to the 325-square-foot rooms at the Hyatt downtown for $265 a night (that’s for a single room with two queen beds), and you’ll save enough money for more than a few cowboy hats in your suitcase home.

 Note: According to local Hyatt reps, about half of the guests on any given night are Hyatt Vacation Club timeshare owners.
 But don’t worry!
-Your overnight stay won’t come with a timeshare presentation.
+Your overnight stay won’t require that you attend a timeshare presentation.
 For non-owners, it’s just a regular hotel experience.

 The huge waterslide is one of two at the Hyatt Vacation Club at Wild Oak Ranch in San Antonio.
 Photo: Melissa Heckscher